spencerharris63/FlexNav/README.md

 }
 ```

-Add the same property to the tab text.
+Add the same CSS property to the tab text.

+### Initialize on Load

 Initialize the header on first load using the `load` event (or the `DOMContentLoaded` event).